ibrarturi/SimplePaypal/README.md

 **Installation**
 * Extract the file under protected/modules folder.
-* Import two table sql into your database; sql included with in the simole module > data folder
+* Import two tables sql into your database; sql included with in the simple module > data folder
 * In main.php file:

 ```